chaoss/MARS/automation-english/README.md

 * Looks for `Dockerfile` and build the Docker image: `chaoss-mars`
 * Remove dangling images (if any)
 * Remove `mars-container` if already exist
-* Run the Docker image with bind mount.
-Container name: `mars-container`
+* Run the Docker image with bind mount in current diretory
+* Spin up a container with the name: `mars-container`
+* Display a langauge selection menu:
+    * If user chooses English:
+        * Generate English release PDF as per the config in `yml` file and cover page
+    * If user chooses other languages:
+        * Clone translations repository and auto-detect the languages
+        * Take user input for language and auto-select the `yml` file and generate PDF
 * Remove the `mars-container`
-* Display success message and paths to log files and output PDF
+* Display success message and paths to log files and output PDF, along with instructions to remove the Docker images

-The script creates a new user with your userID and groupID so there is no permission issues while accessing the files created inside the container while using bind mount.
+* The script creates a new user with your userID and groupID so there is no permission issues while accessing the files created inside the container while using bind mount.
+* Appropriate error handling and user input sanitization has been implemented
+* A fresh color scheme has been used to make important things more distinguishable and visually appealing

-The log file will be stored in current directory as `logs.txt` while the output PDF can be found in the [`output`](output/) directory with the format - `Output-YYYY-MM-DD.pdf`.
+* The log file will be stored in current directory as `logs.txt` while the output PDF can be found in the [`output`](output/) directory with the format - `<Language>-Release-YYYY-MM-DD.pdf`.

 ### Method 2: The not so easy way - Python virtual env